Looking Closely at the Growth Curve for Telefonica Brasil S.A. (VIV)

 VIV’s Market Performance

-During the last 5 trading sessions, VIV rose by +3.05%, in comparison to the 20-day moving average, which settled at $8.25.
-In addition, Telefonica Brasil S.A. saw -3.49% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VIV rose by +7.44%, in comparison to the 20-day moving average, which settled at $8.35.
+In addition, Telefonica Brasil S.A. saw 2.10% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for VIV